Ellisland Farm: Ellisland Farm Museum

 Until 1921 Ellisland was farmed, at which point it was purchased by John Wilson, former President of Edinburgh Burns Club, who gave it to the nation.
-Since 1929, Ellisland Farm has been maintained by the Ellisland Trustees, with the support of local volunteers known as the Friends of Ellisland.
-The current Chairman of the Friends of Ellisland is Ronald Cairns.
-On display are a number of artefacts relating to the poet.
+From 1929, Ellisland Farm was maintained by the Ellisland Trustees, with the support of local volunteers known as the Friends of Ellisland.
+The Robert Burns Ellisland Trust was established in 2020 as an independent charity, replacing the previous 1920s trust, and cares for Ellisland.

+Visitors can explore the eighteenth-century farmstead.
+On display are a number of artefacts relating to the poet and his family, from manuscripts to wife Jean's milking stool.
 The kitchen contains part of the range used by Jean Burns as well as the Carron oven installed for her by Burns.

 The old Granary and other outbuildings were opened in 1979 as a museum of farming life.
 An audio-visual display is located in the Granary and there are riverside walks which are said to have inspired Burns during his most productive years.
 A fine collection of vintage agricultural implements and tools, collected from all over Scotland, are located in the various farm buildings.
 The farm's land is let for grazing.

 Views of Ellisland Farm

+In popular culture

+A group from the University of Glasgow would recreate Ellisland Farm in Minecraft in collaboration with the Robert Burns Ellisland Trust and the South of Scotland Destination Alliance with funding from the Tourism Leadership and Recovery Fund.